Sewer Backup Answering Service

 Can AI answer sewer-backup calls safely?

 Yes, when it stays inside approved language.
-It should collect facts, avoid technical promises, and route contamination, health, insurance, or restoration-sensitive questions to staff.
+It should collect facts, avoid technical promises, and send contamination, health, insurance, or restoration-sensitive questions to staff.

 Can this help property-management plumbing calls?